 Positioning map - example

-Let’s take an example based on a recent review we did of online fashion shopping sites.
+Let’s look at an example from our recent review of online fashion shopping sites.

 E-Commerce positioning statement

-The (blank) positioning statement is laid out like this.
+The (blank) positioning statement looks like this :-

 To (Target Audience), (your brand) is the (frame of reference) that (benefit) because (Reason Why and Reason to believe).

 “Service Seeking Susan” for example might always check the delivery and returns options.
-So, those would need to be high-up in the website hierarchy.
+So, you’d make those very easy to find on your store website.

-Each choice has different implications on how you’d operate, and who you compete against.
+Each choice has different implications on how you operate, and who you compete against.
 For e-Commerce positioning, how broad or narrow affects your competitive strategy.

-Are you a generalist store with a wide range of products, for example?
-This implies a broad Frame of Reference.
+You can be a generalist store with a wide range of products, for example.
+That’s a broad Frame of Reference.

-Are you a niche store with a specialist and exclusive range or products?
-This implies a narrow Frame of Reference.
+Or you can be a niche store with a focussed range or products.
+That’s a narrow Frame of Reference.

 The Frame of Reference defines your competitor set

-The e-Commerce frame of reference also helps define your competitor set.
-Knowing who your competitors are impacts all elements of your marketing plan.
-This will include the products you offer, your pricing strategy, your distribution set-up and of course, how you promote your offering.
+The e-Commerce frame of reference also defines your competitive set.
+That affects your marketing plan.
+For example, the products you offer, your pricing strategy, your distribution set-up and of course, how you promote your brand.

-But TK Maxx or Converse D2C don’t directly compete with either of those brands.
-Their Frames of Reference would be different.
-Those online retailers would compete against other online fashion value offers, or other shoe brand D2C stores.
+But Converse D2C doesn’t directly compete with those brands.
+Its Frame of Reference would be different.
+It would compete against other shoe brand D2C stores.

-The next stage of the e-Commerce positioning statement is to define the key benefit for the target audience.
-Benefits operate at many levels from functional product features, to more complex emotional benefits.
+The next stage in e-Commerce positioning is to define the main benefit for the customer.
+Benefits work at many levels.
+From functional product features to more complex emotional benefits.

-As we cover in our article on what online shoppers really want, the three most common online shopping benefits are ease and convenience, range and price comparisons.
+As per our what online shoppers really want article, the 3 most common online shopping benefits are ease and convenience, range and price comparisons.

 These are all functional rather than emotional benefits.
-They appeal to rational decision making rather than directly connecting with feelings or emotions.
+They appeal to rational decision making rather than feelings or emotions.

 Which benefit matters most changes over the customer journey

-At the top of the funnel, where awareness and consideration are the most important, emotional benefits work best.
+When awareness and consideration are the most important, emotional benefits work best.
 They create more attention and interest.
 Customers don’t care much about functional benefits at that point.
 Emotional benefits help brands stand out more.

 - The only store to stock more than 1 million products (range)

-- Find a cheaper product and we’ll refund the difference by 10% for example. (price)
+- Find a cheaper product and we’ll refund the difference by 10%. (price)

-These types of functional benefits suit generalist stores.
-Generalist stores build economies of scale.
-They can invest in the necessary support activities (fast delivery, large range, price discounts etc) to support this benefit.
+These functional benefits suit generalist stores, because they have economies of scale.
+They can afford to invest in the support activities (fast delivery, large range, price discounts etc) that deliver functional benefits.

 Emotional benefits in e-Commerce

 Niche stores on the other hand don’t have the same economies of scale.
-A stronger, more defendable benefit for them is to dial up emotional benefits.
+A stronger, more defendable benefit for them is to dial up the emotion.

-One online store we created for example, focussed on its ability to guarantee delivery within a specified time.
-The products it sold were in high demand, and were often out of stock in traditional channels.
+One online store we created for a manufacturer for example, focussed on its ability to always have products in stock.
+These were high demand products often out of stock in other channels.

 Example - Amazon emotional benefit

 Emotional benefits are tricky in e-Commerce, but not impossible.
-Bigger e-Commerce brands like amazon.com.au use advertising to create more emotional connections between the brand and customers.
+Bigger e-Commerce brands like Amazon use advertising to create more emotional connections with customers.
 This works at the top of the funnel to drive more traffic to their website (where the functional benefits of ease, range and price then take over).

-In this advert for example, there’s a cute dog, and a cute baby, neither of whom are going to shop at Amazon.
+In this advert for example, there’s a cute dog, and a cute baby.
+Clearly, neither shop at Amazon.

 Example - Red Cross emotional benefit

 There’s a clear emotional benefit to supporting the Red Cross by buying these products.
-The focus is not on ease and convenience, range or price, it’s on supporting a good cause and helping others.
+The focus is not on ease and convenience, range or price.
+It’s about supporting a good cause and helping others.

-When you write your e-Commerce positioning statement, the reason why is what helps customers understand the benefit.
-The reason to believe what proves the benefit, so they believe it.
+In your e-Commerce positioning statement, the reason why helps customers understand the benefit.
+The reason to believe proves the benefit.
+Together, they justify the benefit.

-As these are functional benefits, competitors will try to copy or improve on them.
-You need to make them unique and defendable by supporting them with a clear Reason To Believe.
-Customers need to believe in your benefit, more than they believe competitors.
+Competitors will try to copy or improve on these benefits.
+You need to make them unique and defendable.
+You do this with a clear Reason To Believe.

 Reason to Believe - e-Commerce ease and convenience

-Ease and convenience on your store website would mean good site navigation and lay-out.
+Ease and convenience on your store website could mean good site navigation and lay-out.
 You could focus on the minimum number of clicks to buy for example, like Amazon’s 1-Click order system.

 So, if you were Amazon, your convenience benefit could drive a Reason Why and Reason to Believe something like this :-